MonsalvoGeoffrey/Personal-Projects/README.md

 ## Build a language that transpile to Brainfuck
 Not sure how to go about it yet, but it's certain that control flow and functions are going to be a requirement there.

+## Line Counting CLI tool
+I occasionaly just wish to count how long in lines a file or group of file is, finally a project that I can do and actually use !